Chonolith

 In geology, a chonolith is a type of igneous rock intrusion (also known as pluton).
 Igneous rock intrusions are bodies of igneous rock that are formed by the crystallization of cooled magma below the Earth’s surface.
-These formations are termed intrusive rocks due the magma intruding rock layers but never reaching the earth’s surface.
+These formations are termed intrusive rocks due the magma intruding rock layers but never reaching the surface.
 However, sometimes portions of plutons can become exposed at the Earth’s surface and thus the minerals can be observed since they are large enough.
 The different plutonic formations are named based on the different shapes that the cooled crystallized magma takes.
 However, all plutonic formations that have irregular shapes and do not share the same characteristics as other plutonic structures are termed chonoliths.
 Other plutonic structures that have specific shapes include: dikes, sills, laccoliths and sheets.
 Another unique characteristic of chonoliths is that there is a floor or base present which is typically absent in other types of intrusions.

-How they are formed
+Formation

 The rocks on Earth’s surface are continuously subject to different types of forces, including tensional, compressional and shear stress.
 When these rocks are under this kind of stress, they are forced to deform causing them to take on different types of shapes.
 For example, as tectonic plates are pushed together, rocks undergo compressional stress due to the shortening and thickening of the crust thus forming mountain formations.
 Whereas, tensional stress due to tectonic plates being pulled apart causes rock formations to become faulted creating rift valleys.
 In the occurrence of different types of rock deformations, there are oftentimes cavities left behind.
 The magma that rises out of the lithosphere, the rigid outermost shell of the Earth, fills these cavities up from either below, the side or from above.
 This magma then slowly cools down since the surrounding rocks act as an insulator.
 Once it completely cools down and crystallizes it turns into a large igneous body.
 This process can often take tens of thousands years to complete due to the slow cooling of the magma.
 Igneous rock bodies can be injected either passively by filling in spaces between rocks or actively by forcing apart rock formations and filling it in.
 The plutons are then classified based on the shape and characteristics it has.
 Any type of igneous rock intrusion that does not have a shape that can be classified as the other classifications, including dikes, sills and laccoliths, and are irregular in shape are said to be chonoliths.